 - Whether you will have a materiality threshold to determine which leases will go on balance sheet

-- Whether you will elect IFRS 16 or ASC 842 practical expedients – some can be elected company-wide, while others can be elected by class of asset
+- Whether you will elect practical expedients under ASC 842 or IFRS 16 – some can be elected company-wide, while others can be elected by class of asset

-- The method you’ll use to determine discount rates
+- The method you’ll use to determine discount rate

 Don’t miss the opportunity the new standards provide